amihere/digital_qlc/questions.md

 ## health_scare_identity

 **Question:** That makes so much sense.
 Sometimes recovery starts when the treatment ends.
 If you don't mind sharing, how would you rate your overall wellbeing this past week, from 1-10?

-**Type:** choice

-**Options:** 1-3 really struggling, 4-6 getting by, 7-10 doing okay overall
+1-3 really struggling, 4-6 getting by, 7-10 doing okay overall

+**Type:** number

 **Next:** identity_reflection_offer